-This is the best Vegan Ricotta recipe because it’s so simple to make and tastes so much better than anything you’ll buy in the store.
+This is the best Vegan Ricotta recipe because it’s so simple to make (it’s ready in 30 minutes) and tastes so much better than anything you’ll buy in the store.
 Besides, if you’re looking for dairy-free ricotta, that’s not always easy to find in the store.
 Make this recipe at home instead — it’s creamy, savory, and delicious!

 Italian food is always an easy, go-to favorite in our household.
 But sometimes it’s hard to find vegan replacements for some of your favorite dishes.
 For example, ricotta is a common ingredient for vegan lasagna.
 It’s not as if you can go and buy a dairy-free ricotta cheese at the local grocery store.

 Of course, there are brands that make vegan ricotta these days (such as Tofutti), but I’ve only been able to find that at health food stores.
 And, if that’s not a viable option for you, or if you want to simply make your own homemade ricotta, this is the recipe for you.
 In fact, this vegan ricotta is so good, you can serve it as a dip.
 I even add it to salads.

 - Cashews add great texture and flavor to this plant-based ricotta

 - Using lemon juice adds tanginess to mimic the classic flavor of ricotta